moerv9/sentiment/docs/7_Visualisation.md

 For the trading part the first thing to have a look at are the most important metrics.
 The trading was started on the 16th August 2022 and after 8 days, a total of 90 trades were executed.
 The current holdings stood at 1785 $ USDT and the Bitcoin Balance was 0.0117 ₿ Bitcoin.

-As being said in [Challenges](6_Trading.md#different-sandbox-prices) in the Trading-Section, the sandbox price is different from the real price of bitcoin.
+As being said in [Challenges](6_Trading.md#different-sandbox-prices) in the Trading-Section, the sandbox price is different from the real price of Bitcoin.
 It was attempted to find a factor, but the sandbox price has unusual and incomprehensible price movements.
 This meant, the results could not be evaluated that easily.
-At the time of writing (24th August, 9:46) the holdings in bitcoin equalled 250$, which would lead to a total loss of 2965 $.
+At the time of writing (24th August, 9:46) the holdings in Bitcoin equalled 250$, which would lead to a total loss of 2965 $.

 ![account metrics](./img/visualisation/acc_metrics.png)
 ##### *Figure 28: Kucoin Account Metrics*
 </br>

-Figure 29 shows the last trades, visualised with the corresponding real-time bitcoin price.
+Figure 29 shows the last trades, visualised with the corresponding real-time Bitcoin price.
 Working with Matplotlib to visualise the data has been an essential part for understanding the collected data and make predictions.

 A valuable statement can be made with this chart:

-> The sentiment about bitcoin on twitter is as volatile as the bitcoin price.
+> The sentiment about Bitcoin on Twitter is as volatile as the Bitcoin price.

 </br>